tasmota/docs/docs/Lights.md

 If you define multiple relays, they are controlled with `Power<x>` starting at `x=1`.

-**Alexa**: you can use Wemo emulation, your device will appear as a switch.
+**Alexa**: You can use Wemo emulation, your device will appear as a switch.
 You can change it to a light in the Alexa app.

-**Alexa**: if you have one or multiple relays, you can use Philips Hue emulation.
+**Alexa**: If you have one or multiple relays, you can use Philips Hue emulation.
 All devices will appear as On/Off lights, and named accordingly to `FriendlyName`.
 Note: if you have only Echo Spot 2nd generation, your light will have a dummy dimmer.

 <br clear="right"/>